LibreCAD/docs/appx/build.rst

 Build LibreCAD in Qt Creator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a "development" folder for the source code and related libraries, e.g `C:\\dev\\`.
-Extract the contents of the source code zip file, "LibreCAD-master.zip", resulting in a folder with the LibreCAD source code, e.g `C:\\dev\\LibreCAD-master`.
+Extract the contents of the source code zip file, "LibreCAD-master.zip".
+When complete a copy of the source code will found in the `C:\\dev\\LibreCAD-master` folder.

 Extract the boost library the files to the development folder.
 Note the folder name the boost library was extracted to, e.g. `C:\\dev\\boost_1_70_0\\`.